gi-dellav/svelte-clean-template/README.md

 4. `bun run test` runs unit tests (`bun test`)
 5. `bun run build` verifies the production build compiles

-No configuration needed — it works as-is on forks.

 ## Deploy to GitHub Pages

-`.github/workflows/deploy.yml` publishes the static `dist/` build to GitHub Pages on every push to `main` (or manually via **Actions → Deploy to GitHub Pages → Run workflow**).
-It reuses the same Bun install/check/build steps, then uploads `dist/` with `actions/upload-pages-artifact` and deploys it with `actions/deploy-pages`.
+`.github/workflows/deploy.yml` publishes the static `dist/` build to GitHub Pages on every push to `main` (or manually via **Actions → Deploy to GitHub Pages → Run workflow**); it reuses the same Bun install/check/build steps, then uploads `dist/` with `actions/upload-pages-artifact` and deploys it with `actions/deploy-pages`.

 ### One-time setup